It’s always been clear that water is essential to life. But science is still discovering new levels to this very deep relationship.

 Compare this to the eight-glasses-a-day advice we commonly hear today.
 We think it replenishes, but it may actually be setting us back by flushing out electrolytes and nutrients that facilitate hydration.

 “When we go to rehydrate, we’re doing it with compromised water.
 It’s either full of other chemicals, or, if it’s filtered, it has a loss of minerals which drives the energy inside the water,” Bria said.
 “The body has to work harder with this water in an already dehydrating environment.”

-Hydration is not necessarily about the quantity of liquid you consume, but about how well your tissues absorb it.
+Hydration isn’t necessarily about the quantity of liquid you consume, but about how well your tissues absorb it.
 That’s why Cohen and Bria recommend that we increase our consumption of juicy plants.

 There are special qualities to the water found in plants that make them so hydrating.
-First, the fiber in fresh fruits and vegetables help us retain moisture so our cells have more time to integrate it.
+First, the fiber in fresh fruits and vegetables helps us retain moisture so our cells have more time to integrate it.
 Plus, it comes already purified, alkaline, nutrient- and mineral-rich, and easier for our cells to absorb.
-Some scientists believe plant water may be evidence of a fourth phase of water, sometimes called “structured water” due to its crystalline molecular arrangement.

 Bria and Cohen support fresh juices, but they prefer smoothies for the added fiber.
 Their book contains several smoothie recipes using various combinations of water-rich plants, a pinch of sea salt to boost mineral content, and ground chia seed.
 They also recommend strengthening the hydration potential of plain water by adding some plant power—such as freshly squeezed lemon, a sprig of mint, or a chamomile tea bag.

 Moving Our Body of Water